igutekunst/python-codable/README.md

 - **Customizable Serialization**: Define your own encoders and decoders to handle specific object types.
 - **Automatic Encoding/Decoding**: Use the built-in `AutoEncodable` and `AutoDecodable` classes to automatically handle common serialization tasks.
 - **Helpful Decorators**: Use decorators to quickly make classes Codable.
-- **Integration with Django**: Includes a custom `JsonResponse` class that integrates with Django's HTTP response system.

 ## Installation